 The Bottom Line: Your investment deserves peace of mind.

-Your new construction inspection is a digital report, approximately 50-75 pages including pictures, detailing all visible defects in materials and workmanship of the completed home.
-The report will also note correct installations.
 This inspection is essential in providing you with the peace of mind you deserve.
 A New Construction Inspection will check the house for the commonly made mistakes that can turn your brand new home into less than what you dreamed.
 Most new homeowners are amazed with our findings.
 Examples include improperly installed roofing materials, improperly sealed synthetic stucco and siding, insufficient electrical wiring and improper installation of building components.
 The consequences of these deficiencies range from premature failure of components to imminent health or safety hazards for the occupants.

 This is similar to our Professional Home Inspection (Whole House Inspection).
 How this service differs is the inspection is performed either after the contractor has completed work but before the owner occupies the home, or any time prior to the 12th month of occupancy.
 The same items are inspected as would be covered in a typical Professional Home Inspection, however cosmetic and warranty-type items that the owner may be able to resolve with the builder that would not normally be relevant to a previously occupied home are also addressed in this type of inspection.
 Fees are comparable with Whole House Inspection fees.
 The reports are ready same day ONSITE so we can go over the findings with you and the builder if he is present.